openconfig/featureprofiles/feature/system/gnmi/metadata/tests/lagre_set_consistency_test/README.md

   *  /lacp/
   *  /protobuf-metadata
 * Push 1st_LARGE_CONFIGURATION and wait for SetResponce that confirm push was sucesfull.
-* Subscribe once (note: GNMI getRequest is deprecated) for configuration root-level metadata and verify that it is identical corresponding root-level metadata of 1st_LARGE_CONFIGURATION.
+* DubbscribeRequest once for configuration root-level metadata and verify that it is identical corresponding root-level metadata of 1st_LARGE_CONFIGURATION.
+* For REQUEST of type (GetRequest, SubscribeRequest, CapabilityRequest)
-* Repeat sending subsequent Subscribe once requests for configuration root-level metadata rapidly.
+  * Repeat sending rapidly subsequent REQUEST requests for configuration root-level metadata (GetRequest, SubscribeRequest).
-* While above Subscribe once requests are send, push SetRequest replace with 2nd_LARGE_CONFIGURATION.
+  * While above REQUESTS are send, push SetRequest replace with 2nd_LARGE_CONFIGURATION.
   * After SetResponse is recived confirming sucesfull push of 2nd_LARGE_CONFIGURATION:
-  * stop sending Subscribe once requests
+    * stop sending REQUEST requests
     * wait 5 seconds
-  * Subscribe once for configuration root-level metadata and verify that it is identical corresponding root-level metadata of 2nd_LARGE_CONFIGURATION.
+    * SubscribeRequest once for configuration root-level metadata and verify that it is identical corresponding root-level metadata of 2nd_LARGE_CONFIGURATION.

 ## Configuration path coverage
 * /config/protobuf-metadata